Ice Plunge

 The science

-Cold water immersion produces one of the most reliable neurochemical responses measurable in the human body.
-Norepinephrine, a neurotransmitter and hormone involved in attention, focus, mood and energy, increases by 200 to 300 percent following cold immersion.
-This is the mechanism behind the mental clarity and elevated mood most clients report leaving with.
-The effect is consistent, dose-dependent and builds with repeated exposure as the body adapts.
-It is not a psychological response to having done something hard.
-It is a direct physiological consequence of the cold stimulus.
+Cold water produces one of the most reliable neurochemical responses you can measure in the body.
+Studies have reported large increases in norepinephrine, a neurotransmitter tied to attention, focus, mood and energy, following cold immersion.
+That's widely thought to be behind the clear-headed, lifted feeling people describe afterwards.
+The effect builds with repeated exposure as the body adapts, and it's a genuine physiological response to the cold, not just the satisfaction of having done something hard.

 Ready to plunge?